fullon-labs/fullon/README.md

-# Galaxy Chain
+# FullOn Chain
-Galaxy Chain is a C++ implementation of the [Galaxy-Chain](https://github.com/galaxychain-labs) protocol.
+FullOn Chain is a C++ implementation of the [FullOn-Chain](https://github.com/fullon-labs) protocol.
 It contains blockchain node software and supporting tools for developers and node operators.

 ## Branches
 The `main` branch is the development branch; do not use it for production.
-Refer to the [release page](https://github.com/galaxychain-labs/galaxy/releases) for current information on releases, pre-releases, and obsolete releases, as well as the corresponding tags for those releases.
+Refer to the [release page](https://github.com/fullon-labs/fullon/releases) for current information on releases, pre-releases, and obsolete releases, as well as the corresponding tags for those releases.

 ## Supported Operating Systems
 We currently support the following operating systems.